-Before exiting through the glass sliding door, each person must give the claim ticket for their checked luggage to an agent who will verify it matches the tag on the bag.
+Before exiting through the glass sliding door, each person must give the claim ticket(s) for their checked luggage to an agent who will verify it matches the tag on the bag.

 Upon exiting the customs area, the group should stay together on the sidewalk in the waiting area that is roped off just in front of the sliding door until everyone is through customs and has changed money.
-Your MLK guide and CGE Trip Leader will be waiting for you there.
+Your MLK guide Reinier Menendez and CGE Trip Leader Antonio Ortega will be waiting for you there.

-Once everyone is ready, you will take your luggage out to the parking lot, put it on the MLK bus, and drive approximately 20-30 minutes from the airport to the MLK Center for a welcome and orientation session.
+Once everyone is ready, you will take your luggage out to the parking lot, put it on the bus, and drive approximately 30 minutes from the airport to the Martin Luther King Center for check-in and a welcome and orientation session.